wangwenx190/framelesshelper/README.md

 - The frameless windows will appear in square corners instead of round corners.
 - The resize area is inside of the window.

+## FAQs

+### `When running on Win10, it seems the top border is missing?
+But the demo applications still have it?`

+`FramelessHelper` hides the system title bar by removing the whole top part of the window frame, including the top border.
+There's no way to only remove the system title bar but still preserve the top border at the same time, even Microsoft itself can't do that either.
+The exact reason is unknown for developers outside of Microsoft, and I have no interest in digging into all the magic behind it.
+So you'll have to draw one manually yourself to pretend the top border is still there.
+You can retrieve it's height and color through official DWM APIs.
+Please refer to the documentation of `DwmGetWindowAttribute()` from Microsoft: <https://docs.microsoft.com/en-us/windows/win32/api/dwmapi/nf-dwmapi-dwmgetwindowattribute>.
+The demo applications still have the top border because their main windows all inherit from `FramelessWidget` or `FramelessMainWindow`, which will draw the top border for you internally.
+As for Qt Quick, the QML type `FramelessWindow` will also draw the top border.

+### `When running on Wayland, dragging the title bar causes crash?`

+You need to force Qt to use the **XCB** QPA backend when running on Wayland.
+Try setting the environment variable `QT_QPA_PLATFORM` to `xcb` before instantiating any `Q(Gui)Application` instances.
+Or just call `void FramelessHelper::Core::initialize()` in your `main` function, this function will take care of it for you.

+### `I can see the black background during window resizing?`

+First of all, it's a Qt issue, not caused by FramelessHelper.
+And it should not be possible for Qt Widgets applications.
+It's a common issue for Qt Quick applications.
+Most of the time it's caused by D3D11/Vulkan/Metal because they are not good at dealing with texture resizing operations.
+If you really want to fix this issue, you can try to change Qt's RHI backend to **OpenGL** or **Software**.
+And please keep in mind that this issue is not fixable from outside of Qt.

 ## License